 Article 12 General Assembly:

 - This is the supreme governing body of the Association and will consist of all associate members.
 Only full members of the Association shall be entitled to vote.
-The Contributing members may attend the General Assembly and contribute to the discussion but may not vote.
+Patrons may attend the General Assembly and contribute to the discussion but may not vote.

 - The ordinary General Assembly shall be held at least once a year, coinciding with the CIMAM Annual Conference, to approve, if necessary, the management of the Board, the budget and the annual accounts.